-(c) The Company's mining and exploration activities are subject to various federal, provincial and international laws and regulations governing the protection of the environment.
+- (c) The Company is, from time to time, involved in various claims and legal proceedings.
+The Company cannot reasonably predict the likelihood or outcome of these activities.
+The Company does not believe that adverse decisions in any pending or threatened proceedings related to any matter, or any amount which may be required to be paid by reasons thereof, will have a material effect on the financial condition or future results of operations.
+As at December 31, 2014 and 2013, no amounts have been accrued related to such matters. - (d) The Company's mining and exploration activities are subject to various federal, provincial and international laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company conducts its operations so as to protect public health and the environment and believes its operations are materially in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.

-17. Income taxes
+16. Income taxes

-(a) The following table reconciles incomes taxes calculated at combined Canadian federal and provincial tax rate with income tax expense in these audited annual consolidated financial statements.
+(a) The following table reconciles incomes taxes calculated at a combined Canadian federal and provincial tax rate with income tax expense in these audited annual consolidated financial statements.

-2013 2012 Loss before income taxes Statutory rate \$ 32,531,818 26.50% \$ 48,407,634 26.50% Expected income tax recovery \$ 8,620,932 \$ 12,828,023 Change in unrecognized deferred tax assets Non-deductible expenses and permanent differences Expired losses Change in tax rate, foreign exchange and other (4,940,800) (2,572,406) - (1,107,726) (12,127,200) (1,904,882) - 1,204,059 Income tax expense \$ \$ -
+2014 20)13 Loss before income taxes Statutory rate \$ 15,195,524 26.50% \$ 32 2,531,818 26.50% Expected income tax recovery \$ 4,026,814 \$8 3,620,932 Change in unrecognized deferred tax assets Non-deductible expenses and permanent differences Expired losses (2,885,600) (798,069) (2, 940,800) 572,406) - Change in tax rate, foreign exchange and other Income tax expense \$ (343,145) (1, \$ 107,726)